Joey Bart Player Props: Giants vs. Brewers

-On Saturday, Joey Bart (.185 batting average in his past 10 games, with two doubles, two walks and an RBI) and the San Francisco Giants face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:15 PM ET.
+On Sunday, Joey Bart (.214 batting average in his past 10 games, with three doubles, two walks and two RBI) and the San Francisco Giants face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Brewers.
+In his last game, he went 1-for-3 with a double and an RBI against the Brewers.

 Joey Bart Game Info & Props vs. the Brewers